jamesgrams/instagram-poster/README.md

 ## Notes
 * The image path will be relative to the directory you are in when you run the program.
 * The only way to upload an image to instagram outside of their app is on their mobile site.
 This program simulates the mobile experience on your computer.
-* If you are running on a Raspberry Pi, change the puppeteer version in package.json to 1.2.0 to work with the Chromium Browser for Raspbian.
-You should also use a custom executable path to point to Chromium Browser, since the Chromium that comes with Puppeteer does not work on Raspbian.
+* If you are running on a Raspberry Pi, you should also use a custom executable path to point to Chromium Browser, since the Chromium that comes with Puppeteer does not work on Raspbian.